 Contact us to learn more

 We review your building or property portfolio and help you understand what may be needed under SA’s publicly available AED guidelines.
-Our team provides practical, best-practice recommendations based on the information you share and the layout of your sites.
+Our team provides practical, best-practice recommendations based on the information you share and the layout of your workplace or site.

 Our technicians install your AEDs with correct signage and mounting, following manufacturer guidance and industry best practice.
 We also handle SA Ambulance Registry submissions so your units are visible to first responders.